ChernXi/AI07_Project_4-Semantic-Segmentation/README.md

 ![image](https://user-images.githubusercontent.com/108325848/184471134-bb33bbf4-25bb-4711-b657-8d8d37d177cb.png)

 ## Advantage of using deep learning in Semantic Segmentation
-You may be wondering why we need deep learning to do semantic segmentation when we can do it manually and the masking artwork appears to be even more meticulous.
+You may be wondering why we need deep learning to do semantic segmentation when we can do it manually and the masking artwork appears to be even more meticulous.<br>
-The reason is simple: deep learning allows computers to generalise our meticulous artwork and apply it to previously unseen scenarios.
+The reason is simple: **deep learning allows computers to generalise our meticulous artwork and apply it to previously unseen scenarios**.<br>
-Therefore, by investing a small amount of time in deep learning, we can save an endless amount of time by performing manual masking in the future.
-Additionally, even if we are no longer able to perform the masking, our work can be passed down to the next generation.
+Therefore, by investing a small amount of time in deep learning, we can **save an endless amount of time by performing manual masking in the future**.
+Additionally, even if we are no longer able to perform the masking, our work can be passed down to the next generation.<br>
-Hence, in the long term, it is essential to employ deep learning in semantic segmentation.
+Hence, in the long term, it is essential to employ deep learning in semantic segmentation.<br>